jens-create/socialdata2023/docs/index.md

 - Address driver inattention and distraction: This is the leading contributing factor to both material damage-only accidents and pedestrian fatalities, and is a common factor in crashes involving injuries to motorists, cyclists, and pedestrians.
 Strategies to address this issue could include increased public education campaigns, stricter enforcement of distracted driving laws, and the development and promotion of new technologies that reduce driver distraction.

-- Improve pedestrian safety: Pedestrians are disproportionately affected by crashes leading to injuries and fatalities, and are often the victims of crashes involving failure to yield right of way.
+- Improve pedestrian safety: Pedestrians are disproportionately affected by crashes leading to injuries and fatalities, and are often the victims of crashes involving `driver inattention/distriaction` and `failure to yield right of way`.
 To address this issue, policies could focus on improving pedestrian infrastructure, such as adding more crosswalks and pedestrian signals, and redesigning streets to slow down traffic and increase visibility.

-- Address speeding: Unsafe speed is the leading contributing factor to fatal crashes, particularly among motorists.
+- Address speeding: Unsafe speed is one of the leading contributing factor to fatal crashes, particularly among motorists.
 Strategies to address this issue could include stricter enforcement of speed limits, the use of automated speed cameras, and roadway design changes such as road narrowing or speed humps.

-- Focus on vulnerable road users: Cyclists and pedestrians are particularly vulnerable to injury and death in crashes, and thus policies could be implemented to protect these users.
-For example, this could include the promotion of protected bike lanes and the implementation of pedestrian-friendly designs such as sidewalks, crosswalks, and traffic calming measures.

 Overall, a multi-faceted approach is needed to improve road safety in New York City, involving collaboration between policymakers, law enforcement agencies, transportation professionals, and the general public.
 By addressing the contributing factors to crashes, particularly those that result in injuries and fatalities, the city can work towards a safer and more sustainable transportation system.